SantiagoMorais/calculadora-de-gastos/README.md

 <img src="./src/assets/screenshots/tailwindElements.png" alt="element stylized by tailwind" />

-That must be terrible at first seem, but that is easy and I'll sumarize:
+That must be terrible at first seem, but that is easy.
+There is here a sumarize:
 - flex = display: flex;
 - flex-col = flex-direction: collumn;
 - items-center = align-items: center;